 Located on the second floor of the Yawkey Center for Cancer Care, the chapel is open twenty-four hours a day, seven days a week.

-Rev. Dr. Walter Moczynski, Director of our Center for Spiritual Care, sees the screen as "a metaphor for spiritual care at Dana-Farber: a prism that serves people of many different faiths, a symbol of peace and hope."
+Some see the screen as a metaphor for spiritual care at Dana-Farber: a prism that serves people of many different faiths, a symbol of peace and hope.